 \begin{ex} Let $B\subset\R^n$ be the unit ball, and let~$C_B$ denote the space of continuous functions $f\colon\R^n\to\R$ with $f(x)=0$ for $x\notin\bar B$.
 Show that if the space~$C_B$ is equipped with the norm $\aabs{f}=\sup_B\abs{f}$, then it is a Banach space. \end{ex}

-\begin{ex} Let us parametrize all lines in~$\R^n$ with $x\in\R^n$ and $v\in S^{n-1}$.
-Explain why $\xrt\colon C_B\to C_b(\R^n\times S^{n-1})$ given by
+\begin{ex} Let us parametrize all lines in~$\R^n$ with $x\in\R^n$ and $v\in \Sphere^{n-1}$.
+Explain why $\xrt\colon C_B\to C_b(\R^n\times \Sphere^{n-1})$ given by

-is well defined, linear, and continuous, when $C_b(\R^n\times S^{n-1})$, the space of continuous and bounded functions $\R^n\times S^{n-1}\to\R$, is also equipped with the supremum norm.
+is well defined (the defining integral exists and~$\xrt f$ is continuous), linear, and continuous (the operator has bounded norm).
+Here $C_b(\R^n\times \Sphere^{n-1})$, the space of continuous and bounded functions $\R^n\times \Sphere^{n-1}\to\R$, is also equipped with the supremum norm.
 (It turns out that this~$\xrt$ is injective but it does not have a continuous left inverse.) \end{ex}

 We will not pursue optimal regularity in this course.
 Our interest will be in ideas and tools, not proving theorems with sharp assumptions.
 A reader with suitable experience in analysis is invited to consider lower regularity versions of the results presented here.